-1823: Deed signed in "Steuben County."
+1823: Benjamin signed a deed "Steuben County."

 In May of 1823, Benjamin and his wife Maria sold land that she inherited from her father, Henry Hiserodt.
 To sign the deed, Benjamin and his wife appeared before a judge in Steuben County.